Tony Montana: Fictional character biography

-In May 1980, Tony is among the 125,000 Cubans on the Mariel boatlift to Miami.
-When he arrives, he is questioned by U.S. officials and says that he is a "political prisoner".
-Tony claims that because he has an American father, he has the right to a green card.
+In May 1980, Montana is among the 125,000 Cubans on the Mariel boatlift to Miami, Florida.
+When he arrives, he is questioned by United States officials and says that he is a "political prisoner".
+Montana claims that because he has an American father, he has the right to a green card.
 However, his request is denied because of a trident-style tattoo on his right hand, which indicates that he was an assassin in prison.